-This Easy Tabbouleh Salad recipe, also known as tabouli, is made with crisp, refreshing vegetables, hearty bulgur wheat, and a rich lime olive oil dressing for a healthy appetizer or side dish.
-Quick and easy to make, it’s perfect for pairing with all your favorite meals and is guaranteed to satisfy your tastebuds!
+This Easy Tabbouleh Salad recipe, also known as tabouli, is bursting with fresh flavor.
+It’s packed with crisp, refreshing vegetables, hearty bulgur wheat, and a rich lime olive oil dressing and makes for a healthy appetizer or side dish.
+Quick and easy to make, this salad is the ideal companion for all your favorite meals, guaranteed to satisfy your taste buds!

 Tabbouleh salad goes by a ton of different names including tabbouli, tabouli, and taboulah.
 However, no matter how you spell it, it consists of plenty of fresh veggies, vibrant herbs, and a hearty grain like quinoa or bulgur.
 A Lebanese dish, it has exploded in popularity around the world and can now be found in most grocery stores.

 While we never shy away from options that make life and meals a little easier, we grew up eating freshly made tabbouleh salads, and pre-made versions just can’t compare.
 Luckily, like most of our salad recipes, tabbouleh is quick, affordable, and super easy to create!

 Alongside fattoush, tabbouleh salad is one of the most popular Middle Eastern salad recipes.
 Traditionally, it is made with chopped parsley, tomatoes, onions, mint, and bulgur wheat tossed with olive oil and lemon or lime juice.
 Healthy and refreshing, it’s usually served as a side dish or is sometimes found being used as a filling for sandwiches or wraps.